laravel-workflow/laravel-workflow.github.io/docs/how-it-works.md

 ![mermaid-diagram-2022-12-08-173913](https://user-images.githubusercontent.com/1130888/206589649-8fc0044d-8089-45a7-a30f-e1bcbb5115cd.png)

-1. The workflow starts by calling the execute method, which saves the initial state of the workflow to the database.
+1. The workflow starts by getting dispatched as a queued job.
-2. The first activity, TestActivity, is then started by calling its execute method.
-Once TestActivity has completed, it returns control to the workflow and the workflow saves the updated state to the database.
+2. The first activity, TestActivity, is then dispatched as a queued job.
+The workflow job then exits.
+Once TestActivity has completed, it saves the result to the database and returns control to the workflow by dispatching it again.
 3. At this point, the workflow enters the event sourcing replay loop.
 This is where it goes back to the database and looks at the event stream to rebuild the current state.
 This is necessary because the workflow is not a long running process.
-The workflow exits while any activities are running and then runs again after they are completed to continue to the next activties.
+The workflow exits while any activities are running and then is dispatched again after completion.
-4. Once the event stream has been replayed, the workflow continues to the next activity, TestOtherActivity, and starts it by calling its execute method.
-Again, once TestOtherActivity has completed, it returns control to the workflow and the workflow saves the updated state to the database.
+4. Once the event stream has been replayed, the workflow continues to the next activity, TestOtherActivity, and starts it by dispatching it as a queued job.
+Again, once TestOtherActivity has completed, it saves the result to the database and returns control to the workflow by dispatching it as a queued job.
 5. The workflow then enters the event sourcing replay loop again, rebuilding the current state from the event stream.
 6. Next, the workflow starts two parallel activities, TestParallelActivity and TestOtherParallelActivity.
-Both activities are started by calling their execute methods.
-Once they have completed, they return control to the workflow and the workflow saves the updated state to the database.
+Both activities are dispatched.
+Once they have completed, they save the results to the database and return control to the workflow.
 7. Finally, the workflow enters the event sourcing replay loop one last time to rebuild the current state from the event stream.
 This completes the execution of the workflow.

 ## Summary